 Of course, creating a solid healthcare content marketing plan can be intimidating because it requires a good deal of time and expertise.
 But don’t be deterred as the effort is well worth the payoff.
 In fact, more than 70 percent of the most successful content marketers swear by a documented strategy.

-Not sure how to put together an effective content-driven healthcare marketing plan?
+Not sure how to put together an effective healthcare content marketing strategy?
 Below, we break down the planning process into 10 straightforward steps.

 Step 1: Set Goals and Objectives

 Content marketing goals should come from overall marketing goals, and marketing goals should come from business goals.
 Your healthcare content strategy, therefore, should support the business, not just marketing.

 Aligning content with your marketing and business objectives should guide your approach, but don’t go overboard, especially if this is your first content marketing plan.
 Set some simple but specific one-year goals, and then identify some broader two- or three-year goals, which you’ll need to revisit on at least a quarterly basis.

 To establish your content marketing goals, start with these questions: